 Before getting braces, you will want to make sure your teeth and gums are as healthy as possible.
 Your orthodontist may recommend that you have a professional dental cleaning done before you get braces.
 He or she may also recommend that you complete any basic dental work, such as getting a filling done, too.

-See What Needs to be Done Before You can Get Braces by Calling Reddick Orthodontics to Schedule a Consultation
+See What Needs to be Done Before You can Get Braces by Calling Melbourne Orthodontics to Schedule a Consultation